 - Be currently employed in an appropriate health care setting and have the written support of their employer.

 - Hold an appropriate Level 3 qualification e.g. Senior Healthcare Support Worker Apprenticeship, Subsidiary Diploma or NVQ level 3 in Health and Social Care.

 - As well as the level 3 qualification have undertaken or be able to evidence the equivalent of 20 credits at level 4 (for example the university study skills module) or undertake and submit an essay demonstrating level 4 entry standard and the application of knowledge and experience relating to perioperative practice.

-- Possess GCSE English and Maths (Grade C or above) or Functional Skills level 2 Literacy and Numeracy.
-If you have any other English and maths qualifications please contact email@example.com, 01482 466373 prior to applying.
+- Possess GCSE English and Maths (Grade C or 4, or above) or Functional Skills level 2 Literacy and Numeracy.
+If you have any other English and maths qualifications please contact firstname.lastname@example.org, 01482 466373 prior to applying.

 - If English is not your first language, IELTS 7.0 or above with no element below 6.5 (or equivalent) is required.

 - Be flexible as there may be a requirement to work shifts alongside their mentor

 - Be able to provide evidence of study within the previous three years.

 Those interested in this course should pursue the matter with their employer and then apply by completing the Apprenticeship application form.

 On receipt of the application form and employer's support form, applications will be shortlisted and successful candidates invited to attend a values-based interview conducted by the employer and University staff.